-MyDRC is a database the DRC uses in order to maintain student records related to accommodations and includes many different components, including one for the support of Alternative Testing Accommodations.
+MyDRC is a database the Disability Resource Center uses to maintain student records related to accommodations.
+This database includes many modules, including one for the support of Alternative Testing Accommodations.

-The MyDRC Test Proctoring Form allows for faculty to fill out one form per course covering all students in the course and all tests for the entire quarter.
-Faculty will receive an email notification for each test appointment created by a student.
+The MyDRC Test Proctoring Form allows faculty to fill out one form per course covering all students and all tests in the course for the entire quarter.
+Faculty can also copy a proctoring form from one course to another (using the MyDRC Faculty Portal) or request the DRC staff copy forms for them.
+Once the proctoring form is completed, Faculty will receive an email notification for each test appointment created for a student.

-Faculty should complete the MyDRC Test Proctoring Form through the link provided in the Letter of Accommodation.
+Faculty should complete the MyDRC Test Proctoring Form through the link provided in the Letter of Accommodation, as early in the quarter as they are able to do so.
 This form can also be accessed through the MyDRC Faculty Portal.

 For more information on the different methods of submitting tests to the DRC, see “Receiving Tests” below.

 Important: The DRC will not accept tests delivered by students unaccompanied by their instructor.

 NOTE: Our options are changing as we adjust to you new space in U001.
 We will update this as we determine available options!

 - to our email, firstname.lastname@example.org

 - to our Drop Box, outside the ground floor entrance to the U-Building